thenfour/WaveSabre/README.md

 - Consumes more space (though still comfortably fits in a 32kb EXE music entry)

+**NOTE**: A divergent branch, `prepfor64kb`, has been created which removes the less-used or bloaty luxury features, which is a lot smaller (~5kb smaller)

 ## Usage

 In general, the workflow is like this: